mplesser/monitor-azcam/README.md

 # azcam-monitor

-*azcam-monitor* is an python app used to monitor and control *azcam* processes on the local network.
+*azcam-monitor* is an *azcam* extension app used to monitor and control *azcam* processes on the local network.

 ## Documentation